Loading figure…

 “ACA is a good start; improve ObamaCare.
 (Nov 2016)”

-Why: Sponsoring the Telehealth Coverage Act supports expanding healthcare access through telehealth services, which aligns with the goal of improving the ACA and increasing overall healthcare access.
+Why: Sponsoring the Telehealth Coverage Act supports expanding access to healthcare services, which aligns with the position advocating for a larger government role in health coverage.

 View source →Dec 16, 2024 · Congress.gov